 Charles M. Russell National Wildlife Refuge - This incredible 1.1. million-acre refuge, along with adjacent public land, contains more intact shortgrass prairie habitat than anywhere else in America.
 Yet livestock still graze on much of the refuge, and species like sage-grouse, pronghorn antelope, elk and mule deer must compete with livestock for habitat.

 National Wildlife Federation’s Adopt a Wildlife Acre program addresses the conflicts between livestock and wildlife with a voluntary, market-based approach.
 We offer ranchers a fair price in exchange for their agreement to retire their public land grazing leases.

-What began as a small program retiring a few acres here and there has grown into a force of National Wildlife Federation members and supporters securing more than 620,000 acres of vital habitat for wildlife!
+What began as a small program retiring a few acres here and there has grown into a force of National Wildlife Federation members and supporters investing over $5 million towards grazing retirements and securing more than 750,000 acres of vital habitat for wildlife!

 See a complete list of retired allotments >>

 Help secure critical habitat for at-risk wildlife by adopting a wildlife acre today >>

 BISON - The American bison is an iconic symbol of the great American West.
 Once there were more than 50 million bison roaming the U.S. But today there are only a few thousand roaming free and managed as wildlife.
 When they leave the protected boundaries of Yellowstone National Park, they’re often killed by government agents in fear they’ll spread disease to nearby cattle.
 In one recent hard winter when many bison left the high elevation Park in search for food, more than 1,600 were killed.